ducakar/TextureReplacer/README.md

       EnvMap/NegativeZ  // fake skybox back face, vertically flipped

 Note that all textures must be quares and have the same dimensions that are powers of two.
-Cube map textures are slow, so keep them as low-res as possible.
+Cube textures are slow, so keep them as low-res as possible.

 ### Personalised Kerbal Textures ###
-Head and suits are assigned either manually (custom Kerbals) or pseudo-randomly (generic Kerbals).
+Heads and suits are assigned either manually (custom Kerbals) or pseudo-randomly (generic Kerbals).
 Pseudo-random assignment is based on a Kerbal's name, which ensures the same head/suit is always assigned to a given Kerbal.

-Head textures reside in `Heads/` directory and have arbitrary names.
+Head textures reside inside `Heads/` directory and have arbitrary names.
 Normal maps are optional.
 To provide a normal map, name it the same as the head texture but add "NRM" suffix.

     GameData/TextureReplacer/
       Heads/<head>      // Head texture